ZSeba/sebshorthenurl/README.md

 Given an URL from an external website your App should be able to generate an unique shortened URL.
 The user also should be able to access the original website through the generated URL.

-Front-end should be very simple, just a input text and a button, when the user clicks the button, the page should show the shortened URL.
+Front-end should be very simple, just an input text and a button, when the user clicks the button, the page should show the shortened URL.

 #### Requirements